Cline pricing: what’s included in Open Source vs Teams vs Enterprise, and what happens after Q1 2026?

 Key Takeaways:

-How can I find out what was included in Cline’s Open Source vs Teams vs Enterprise plans?
+How can I confirm what’s included in Open Source vs Teams vs Enterprise now?

 Expanded Explanation: